Adroiti/docs-for-code-review-tools/checkstyle-NoWhitespaceBefore.md

     <module name="NoWhitespaceBefore"/>

-To configure the check to allow linebreaks before a DOT token:
+To configure the check to allow line breaks before a DOT token:

     <module name="NoWhitespaceBefore">